mactul/powermake/tutorials/01-first-powermake/README.md

 This small line will be present in almost every powermake makefile and does a ton of things for you.

-It's here that the command line is parsed, that the optional PowerMake config files are parsed, that the compilation environment is configured, that your compiler is detected and setup and finally it's this line that will launch specific actions like cleaning, compiling, testing, installing, etc...
+It's here that the command line is parsed, that the optional PowerMake config files are parsed, that the compilation environment is configured, that your compiler is detected and setup, and finally it's this line that will launch specific actions like cleaning, compiling, testing, installing, etc...

 Here, we only have set up a build callback.
 This means that the function `on_build` will be called when it's compilation time and default callbacks will be called for all other jobs (cleaning, installing, testing).